Admin December 09, 2025 5 min read

 • Verified opt‑ins collected via forms, websites, or offline sources

-• Business tools that use official APIs or safe automation on top of your account
+• Business tools that use official WhatsApp Business API or safe automation on top of your account

 The right combination depends on your list size and how often you run campaigns.